 It’s official.
-You’re getting on a budget and making 2017 the year of cash!
+You’re on a budget and living like no one else!
+Congratulations!

-Now what to do about those pesky credit cards?
-Sure you can destroy them—and you will.
-But first you have to deal with those annoying credit card reps.
-They’re not gonna make this easy.
+Now what should you do about those pesky credit cards?
+You should definitely destroy them—and it will feel great.
+But first you need to close the credit card accounts.
+And that means you’ll have to deal with those annoying credit card reps.
+Be prepared—they’re not going to make this easy.

 That’s because you make them a lot of money.
-The average consumer pays $2,630 in interest to credit card companies every year, according to NerdWallet’s 2015 credit card survey.
-And that doesn’t include any additional annual fees!
+By the end of 2016, Americans approached $1 trillion in credit card debt, according to the Federal Reserve.
 So don’t be surprised when you call the card issuer and you’re transferred to a smooth-talking retention specialist.

 The money class that will change your life!Get Started